LoganPickell/HashTableSearching/README.md

 # HashTableSearching

-Adding 1000 fake addresses from .txt file to a hash table, and searching to find log/lat coordinates
+Adding 1000 fake addresses from .txt file to a hash table using linear probing.
+We can then search by street name and number to find long/lat coordinates.